 “You’re throwing away an enormous amount of real affection on the wrong person.”

 Annie Hall may be the more enduring film in mainstream culture, but Manhattan is his most well realised film to that point.
-The multiple parallel story arcs progress and overlap with precision, the characters are the richest to that date, the relationships are insightful on the underlying moral hang ups that plague them, its style is impeccable, and it’s Allen’s sharpest written comedy in terms of wit and intelligence – arguably not a single joke falling flat.
-One in particular sticks with me: “Nothing worth knowing can be understood with the mind.
+The multiple parallel story arcs progress and overlap with precision, the characters are the richest to that date, the relationships are insightful on the underlying moral hang ups that plague them, its style is impeccable, and it’s Allen’s sharpest written comedy in terms of wit and intelligence.
+Arguably not a single joke falls flat: “Nothing worth knowing can be understood with the mind.
 Everything really valuable has to enter you through a different opening, if you’ll forgive the disgusting imagery”.
 In the eternal war of Annie Hall vs. Manhattan, both are undeniably brilliant in their unique ways.
 The former makes me giddier and gives me more raw pleasure, but the latter simply makes me feel more about what’s happening in front of me.

-Gordon Willis’ close up framing of that shot, and the closing exchange of the film, are just some examples of his breathtaking work that go beyond the obvious showmanship in the opening montage.
-Manhattan is a titular character unto itself; he captures not only the action happening but its existence in the immediate surroundings (all shot on location, amazingly), inseparably fusing the two together.
+Gordon Willis’ close up framing of that shot, and the closing exchange of the film, are some examples of his breathtaking work that go beyond the obvious showmanship in the opening montage.
+Manhattan is a titular character unto itself; he captures not only the action happening within it but its existence in the immediate surroundings (all shot on location, amazingly), inseparably fusing the two together.
 His compositions and choreography are so striking, playing with exposure and silhouettes in such stimulating fashion.
 He injects the love that Allen has for New York into the viewer so that we’re not merely peeking in at his magnificent love letter to the city, but experiencing it.
-Coupled with the stellar Gershwin soundtrack after Woody’s two film experimentation without music, this gives it a gloriously traditional feel that’s reminiscent of a 1940s romance.
-It’s incredibly immersive and iconic cinema.
+Coupled with the stellar Gershwin soundtrack after Woody’s two film experimentation without music, we are treated to a gloriously traditional feel reminiscent of a 1940s romance.
+It’s incredibly immersive, iconic cinema.

 Part of Woody Wednesday.
 Third viewing.